myaomeow/myaomeow.github.io/_pages/about.md

 title: "About"
 ---

 Hello!
-I'm a current junior at Caltech studying physics and computer science.
+I'm a current senior at Caltech studying physics and computer science.
 I'm born and raised in California and am the oldest child in a family of four (six if you count two dogs!)

 I am interested in how fundamental physical principles can be used to explain and model complex biological systems and their interaction with matter.
 I'm aspiring to become a physician-scientist to advance our understanding of both science and medicine.